MicrosoftDocs/kaizala-docs/Articles/connectors/API.md

 *   [/subscribers](subscribers.md)
 *	 [/reaction](reactions.md)

+> Kaizala APIs has the throttling limit of **100 calls per min per connector**.
+When throttling limit exceeds, the API will return "Retry-After" value along with Http status code:429.
+The "Retry-After" value specifies how many seconds to wait before making another request.

 ### WebHooks

 The Microsoft Kaizala API also provides a way for developers to register for specific events within the Kaizala platform via WebHooks.